TheRollingOcean/TRO-S24U-Degoogle/README.md

 A running wiki of how I degoogled my S24U and the privacy settings I used.
 This does not replace the entirty of the Samsung stack and allows for stability.

 Here's my frozen app stack from Shizuku and FreezeYou!

+Note that this disables, Findmy, BLE, Smarthings integrations disables GMS, Samsung accounts, and locks the baseline at Android 15 (no OTA)

 **Google / AOSP (system-level)**

     com.google.audio.hearing.visualization.accessibility.scribe